balderdashy/sails-docs/getting-started/getting-started.md

 ```

 And we'll also add one to the `views/article/show.jade` template as well, so that there's also an "Edit" link on an article's page.
-Add this at the bottom of the template:
+Add this at the bottom of the template in the body block:

 ```jade
 a(href="/articles") Back |